Authing/authing-miniprogram-sdk/README.md

 AuthingMove.use(apiProxy)

 // Step 2:
+// Write your codes
-// Write your codes, use wechat miniprogram syntax
+// the usage is consistent with the wechat miniprogram API

+// In addition:
 // support ts type
 // all methods return 'Promise'